What is brand positioning

 It’s lack of clear brand positioning.

 Brand positioning is the foundation on which all marketing efforts are built.
-Without it, evenwell-executed campaigns fail to deliver results.
+Without it, even well-executed campaigns fail to deliver results.

 Brand positioning defines how your business is perceived in the minds of your target